-- 8. The operations hereby permitted: - a) shall not be carried out within 150 metres of a dwelling before 8.30 am; - b) shall be in accordance with guidelines to be submitted to and agreed by the Local Planning Authority prior to the commencement of operations.
+- 6. The operations hereby permitted shall, unless otherwise agreed in writing by the Local Planning Authority: - a) not be carried out within 150 metres of a dwelling before 8.30 am; - b) be in accordance with guidelines to be submitted to and agreed by the Local Planning Authority prior to the commencement of operations.